andrewruvinsky/side_projects/README.md

 # Welcome to my side projects!
-So far I have:
+So far I have
-# • Silly Sally Riddle
+• Silly Sally Riddle
-# The list will continue on...